megloff/ngx-persistent-repository/projects/ngx-persistent-repository/README.md

 If you don't use a cookie-consent package you still need to call `enableCookies(true)` or use the respective option.

-The default setup uses a cookie named 'NgxPersistentRepository' to store the repository data.
+The default setup uses a cookie named 'ngx-persistent-repository' to store the repository data.
 The cookie will expire after 365 days.
 Use the `cookieConfig` option for fully control the cookie parameters.

 ### External Persistence Database